Steven-C-18/phpBB-ext-TPotM/README.md

 ## Features
 ### Overhaul for phpBB 3.3.x

-[list]
-[*] Some tweaks to comply with phpBB 3.3.x directory structure and coding standards.
+- Some tweaks to comply with phpBB 3.3.x directory structure and coding standards.
-[*] Implemented fixes by original developer 3D-I, which existed in a 2020 branch but were never merged into the main codebase.
+- Implemented fixes by original developer 3D-I, which existed in a 2020 branch but were never merged into the main codebase.
-[*] Fixed issue where exclusion of Founders didn't work if Admins were included, because Founders are also Admins.
+- Fixed issue where exclusion of Founders didn't work if Admins were included, because Founders are also Admins.
-[*] Fixed bug in which "just use the last month's stats" logic for calculating the TPotM was also applied to Hall of Fame rendering, which both ignored recent activity and confusingly claimed in the listing that all these users had not logged in for a month.
+- Fixed bug in which "just use the last month's stats" logic for calculating the TPotM was also applied to Hall of Fame rendering, which both ignored recent activity and confusingly claimed in the listing that all these users had not logged in for a month.
-[*] Enabled inclusion of Founders, Admins, and Mods in Hall of Fame listing even if excluded as Top Poster of the Month candidates.
+- Enabled inclusion of Founders, Admins, and Mods in Hall of Fame listing even if excluded as Top Poster of the Month candidates.
-[*] Textual cleanup (normal English capitalization and punctuation, etc.)
+- Textual cleanup (normal English capitalization and punctuation, etc.)
-[/list]

 ### Original features retained and sometimes improved

-[list]
-[*]Display a [i]Top Poster of the Month[/i] (TPotM) on your phpBB board, as well as a posting [i]Hall of Fame[/i] (HoF) page, with mini-profiles.
+- Display a _Top Poster of the Month_ (TPotM) on your phpBB board, as well as a top-posters _Hall of Fame_ (HoF) page, with mini-profiles.
-[*]Founders, Admins/Moderators, and banned users can be selectively excluded via ACP panel.
+- Founders, Admins/Moderators, and banned users can be selectively excluded via ACP panel.
-[*]The (non-excluded) poster with the max number of posts made in the current month's timespan will win.
+- The (non-excluded) poster with the max number of posts made in the current month's timespan will win.
-[*]Custom-cached data management is in the extension's ACP module, along with a bunch of options (including logs).
+- Custom-cached data management is in the extension's ACP module, along with a bunch of options (including logs).
-[*]The TPotM's profile link complies with the "Can view profile" native permissions of users.
+- The TPotM's profile link complies with the "Can view profile" native permissions of users.
-[*]Provided is a customisable viewport which contains the HoF (top posters ever) since the board's start date until the last minute of the previous month
+- Provided is a customisable viewport which contains the HoF (top posters ever) since the board's start date until the last minute of the previous month
-[*]The current TPotM lies in the present month's stats.
+- The current TPotM lies in the present month's stats.
-[*]Multiple template locations.
+- Multiple template locations.
-[*]Compatible with Default Avatar Extended (DAE).
+- Compatible with Default Avatar Extended (DAE).
-[/list]

 ## Installation

 Copy the extension to phpBB/ext/threedi/tpotm

-Go to "ACP" > "Customise" > "Extensions" and enable the "3Di - Top Poster of the Month" extension.
+Go to "ACP" &gt; "Customise" &gt; "Extensions" and enable the "3Di - Top Poster of the Month" extension.

 ## Donations
 Your contribution motivates the improvement of this free software and the creation of more.